Frequently Asked Questions

 What about SAT Subject Tests?

-SAT Subject Tests are taught within the tutoring environment.
+SAT Subject Tests are no longer offered by the College Board.

 My student has really good grades and great extra-curricular activities, why should s/he take the SAT/ACT?

 Almost all of the 4,000 colleges in the United States require or recomend the SAT or ACT exams, and consider them to be just as important as a student's GPA.
 These exams tests a student’s ability to think on their feet, reason through difficult reading, math and writing questions and apply the knowledge they have gained in their high school curriculum.
 "Score Optional" is not a guaranteed option on college admissions or scholarship applications.

 These exams don’t seem fair.
 Shouldn’t colleges just look at grades?

 This is a common argument.
 The SAT and ACT exams are the great equalizers.
 Let’s face it, high school curricula are not the same even in the same school districts.
 The SAT and ACT exams test everyone in an identical manner.

 How many times should a student take the SAT/ACT?

 1-2 times each for the SAT and ACT during the junior year and once during the senior year, if necessary.
 We work with your student to best determine the number of and best schedule for the exams.

 Why not take a weekend class:16 hours and poof, we are done?